 What I Do

-I'm a 31 year-old male from Long Island, now living in the suburbs of Utah with a lovely wife, three puppers, and no kids.
+I'm a 32 year-old male from Long Island, now living in the suburbs of Utah with a lovely wife and two puppers.
 Marketing has intrigued me for as long as I can remember.
 When I was a child, I used to decorate cardboard boxes with imaginary branding.
 How I got from there to here is a decent story, but I think we've talked business long enough.
 Instead, let me tell you what I'm like “off the clock.”

 Next-level nerds that even nerds hesitate to talk to at parties; that's the category I fall under.
 But you'd never guess it just by meeting me, because I'm definitely not the shy type.
 Ten years of sales will turn even the most extreme introvert into an outgoing socialite, which explains where I get my charisma.
 I can spark a conversation with anyone and fit in with almost any crowd.
 I'm what they call a people person.

 That being said, I like animals more than people, and I'm not shy about this, either.
 I mean, have you met dogs?
 They're the most honest, innocent, affectionate people you'll ever come across.
-My three “kids” — Oliver, the manic chihuahua with two screws loose; Dorian, the poop-eating papillon formerly held captive by a hoarder; and Cullen, the abandoned yorkie mix I found dodging traffic in the middle of the night — are all examples of why pet rescue is important.
+My two “kids” — Oliver, the manic chihuahua with two screws loose, and Dorian, the incredibly awkward papillon formerly held captive by a hoarder — are examples of why pet rescue is important.
 Every pet deserves a loving home, so I'm proud to be both a rescuer and an activist.

 I already told you that I'm a geek, right?
 Well, I'm also a gear head.
 Fast cars have long been a part of my lifestyle.
 My first was a Nissan 350Z that I bought in my teens.
 Now, Corvettes are my machines of choice.
 After selling my C6 last fall, I'm waiting to purchase a C7 once the used market stabilizes.
 Don't ask me what I think of the new C8 unless you want a lecture about why understeer sucks, the fact that the engine was already in the middle, and stick shifts being more fun.
 But I digress.